QuentinRa/blog.quentinra.dev/info/android/index.md

 You can drag, and drop it in the design view (or select it when creating a new imageview).
 </details>

+Every folder in `res` may have multiples "copies" for different devices/languages.
+For instance, if there is a view for large screen devices, it will be used instead of the view made of "every" device.

+* [strings.xml](values/strings.md): how to properly handle texts, and localization

 </div><div>

 **Access resources in the code**